-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Altoona is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Altoona isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Altoona are a mix of both white- and blue-collar jobs.
 Overall, Altoona is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Altoona who work in office and administrative support (14.39%), sales jobs (12.40%), and food service (8.89%).
+There are especially a lot of people living in Altoona who work in office and administrative support (14.04%), sales jobs (11.80%), and management occupations (7.99%).

 The most common language spoken in Altoona is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include German/Yiddish and Spanish.